mit-pdos/fscq/pldi-supplement/README.md

 lower-level Hoare double noation) from crash specifications for the program and recovery procedures.

+### Section 4.1: Implementation Coq idiosyncracies

+The implementation uses Hoare doubles rather than encoding Hoare quadruples.
+The code to do so is all found in `Hoare.v`, where the basic correctness definitions `corr2` and `corr3` appear and use a higher-order precondition rather than separate precondition, postcondition, and crash invariant.
+The notation desugars a quadruple-like syntax into Hoare doubles.
+Some complexity in our notation arises since the specification notation also binds ghost state with an existential quantifer over the whole specification.
+Other notation is used to give programs multiple return variables encoded as a single tuple and support let bindings that destruct these tuples.

 CHL has proof automation along the same lines as the Bedrock framework, as described in Section 4.1.
 The `cancel` principle is fairly trivial (the lemma `pimpl_sep_star` in `Pred.v`), but the automation that applies it is less so and